Elements-Agency/benjaminjyoung/content/returns.md

 ### What's your return policy? ###

 I offer a 30-day return window.
 If you're not satisfied with your purchase, you can return it within 30 days of receipt for a full refund.
 Please [contact me](/contact/) to initiate a return.
+Return shipping costs are the responsibility of the customer.

 ### Do you offer refunds? ###